ColoradoSchoolOfMines/acm-officer-resources/attendance.rst

 :Owner: Jack Garner

 Use the ACM Website has a built-in survey system to create a survey before each meeting.
-Data points that are useful to collect are:
+Useful data points to collect are:

+- Name
 - Is this your first time at ACM?
 If so, how did you hear about ACM?
 - How did you find out about the event?
 (This is especially useful for tech talks.)